georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-weight-avg-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

 While multiple values-per-field are allowed, only one weight is allowed.
 If the aggregation encounters a document that has more than one weight (e.g. the weight field is a multi-valued field) it will abort the search.
-If you have this situation, you should build a [Runtime field](#search-aggregations-metrics-weight-avg-aggregation-runtime-field) to combine those values into a single weight.
+If you have this situation, you should build a [Runtime field](search-aggregations-metrics-weight-avg-aggregation.md#search-aggregations-metrics-weight-avg-aggregation-runtime-field) to combine those values into a single weight.

 This single weight will be applied independently to each value extracted from the `value` field.